batouei/demo/README.md

 3. **Product:** Represents the items available for purchase.
 4. **Delivery:** Includes the available delivery times for orders.
 5. **Payment:** Manages the payment process, including the generation of tracker IDs and interaction with an IPG (Internet Payment Gateway).
-6. **Request:** Tracks user actions on orders, such as adding or removing products.
+6. **Request:** Tracks user actions.like keeping statuses and using ID to payment flow.

 The typical user journey for making a purchase involves the following steps: